RuleShi/VLA-Embodied-Intelligence-Survey/README.md

 ### ⭐ Give us a star if you find this survey useful! ⭐

-To the best of our knowledge, this work provides a comprehensive survey of **Vision-Language-Action (VLA) models and emerging embodied intelligence paradigms**, covering the evolution of VLA architectures, efficient deployment, scene generalization, capability expansion, and predictive paradigms including **Video-Action Models (VAMs)** and **World Action Models (WAMs)**.
+To the best of our knowledge, this work provides a comprehensive survey of **Vision-Language-Action (VLA) models and emerging paradigms toward general-purpose embodied intelligence**.
+We systematically review the evolution of embodied intelligence, covering **VLA architectures, efficient deployment, scene generalization, capability expansion, and predictive paradigms including Video-Action Models (VAMs) and World Action Models (WAMs)**.

 We will continue to UPDATE this repository with the latest advances in embodied intelligence research, so stay tuned! 🚀✨ We hope this survey can provide useful insights and inspiration for researchers and practitioners interested in general-purpose embodied AI. 🤗

-### 🌟 A comprehensive review of Vision-Language-Action Models and emerging paradigms for general-purpose embodied intelligence

-Vision-Language-Action Models (VLAs) provide a unified framework that connects visual perception, language understanding, and robotic control.

-This repository accompanies our survey, presenting a systematic review of the evolution of embodied intelligence, covering VLA architectures, efficient deployment, scene generalization, capability enhancement, and emerging predictive paradigms including Video-Action Models (VAMs) and World Action Models (WAMs).

 ---